 The smart construction of Ruxin Township is implemented step by step.
 The first phase of the construction focuses on "safety", "livability" and "convenience" to meet the needs of township residents in life services and effectively enhance the living experience.
 The first phase of construction mainly involves 3 modules and 8 service packages, with a total of 19 smart function segments.
 At present, the development of the Ruxin Town APP (owner side and management side) has been completed, the hardware equipment upgrade of the park and the main roads has been simultaneously promoted, and the Ruxin Town IOC platform has been built.
 Through the technical support of the Internet of Things, big data, cloud computing, etc., Ruxin Town Smart Construction connects and links people, facilities, and events as the "three ones".
-By integrating operation control centre, standardized operation system, and user service platform, it provides "peaceful, green, livable, happy and convenient" town services, and realizes digital, intelligent and refined town operation management.
+By integrating operation control centre, standardised operating systems, and user service platform, it provides "peaceful, green, livable, happy and convenient" town services, and realises digital, intelligent and refined town operation management.

 “The locals all lived in this Wuling fountainhead,

-They here established their families and habitat after migrating from the outside world.
+They established their families and habitat here after migrating from the outside world.